-Buildings account for 40 percent of the EU’s total energy consumption.
-Windows are a critical element of the building envelope that determines how much energy is required for heating and cooling.
-Understandably, the energy savings potential of this product group are huge.
+Buildings account for 40% of the total EU energy consumption and windows are a critical element of the building envelope that determines how much energy is required for heating and cooling.

-The European Commission estimates that 785PJ per year could be saved by 2030 through possible Ecodesign and energy labelling measures, roughly equivalent to the energy needed to cover 11 percent of the EU’s residential electricity consumption.
-Different EU policies already regulate the energy performance of buildings, but product measures targeting windows could significantly boost the uptake of more efficient windows in our buildings.
+The European Commission estimates that 8 million tonnes of oil equivalent and 15 million tonnes of CO2 emissions per year could be saved by 2030 through regulatory measures, which is as much as removing 9 million cars taken off our roads.
+Different EU policies already regulate the energy performance of buildings, but specific product measures could significantly boost the uptake of more efficient windows in our buildings.

 What is the European Union doing?